 A vCard contains address book or business card information in a standardized electronic format.
-My vCard contains my email, phone number, and the URL for this website.
+My vCard contains my email, office number, and the URL for this website.
 You can download and import it into your contact manager!
 To reveal the file, fill in my first name below:

 GPG Public Key